 - Position your navigation bar so that it always appears in the same location relative to other elements

 - Use a search bar that is visible and sizeable enough so all customers can use it

 There is also another approach to addressing accessibility for each customer with disabilities.
 You can use tools like the following:

-- ACTF aDesigner, which is a digital disability simulator that lets you ensure if your website’s elements are accessed by visually impaired customers
+- ACTF aDesigner, which is a digital disability simulator that lets you ensure that your website’s elements are accessed by visually impaired customers

-- Pingdom, which is one of the digital tools that addresses all the slow internet connection issues and does speed tests of your online store
+- Pingdom, which is one of the digital tools that address all the slow internet connection issues and does speed tests of your online store

 All of these tools are essential and can help you see who can access your sites.
 They are a great way to ensure that you are meeting all of the compliance requirements.